Saturday, October 27, 2001

 When Manuel got to work the next morning, I showed him the words that didn't make it through the spellchecker on the Villa Decary computer (their computer is bilingual, mine isn't), and then copied the file to my computer for a wider selection of fonts.
 I printed the letter in four different fonts trying to determine his favorite, but he said he wanted all of them.
 Not more than an hour later, he was back with another letter.
 This one was to Mi único y gran amor (My only and great love) and it was FROM Manuel.
 The perplexing thing was that both letters were in the same handwriting.
 The only explanation I could guess was that her handwriting was less legible than his, especially to someone who doesn't know the language, so he transcribed it for me.
 I really do believe that Elevinia is a real person and not just a figment of his imagination.

-Between Jim, Dwayne and me, we made two trips to Arenal to find some nice stationary, but came home empty handed both times.
+Between Jim, Dwayne and me, we made two trips to Arenal to find some nice stationery, but came home empty-handed both times.
 Manuel and Elevinia now have four copies of each of their love letters (on plain paper) they can share with their grandchildren.

 Dwayne left on Thursday, but before he left we had some great adventures with him, many of them centered on food.
 Jim and Dwayne drove to the Guanacaste coast.
 They came home with some much appreciated and delicious marlin and fresh-water shrimp.
 They thought buying fish on the coast made more sense than buying it from the pool hall -- such an American way of thinking!